Cats

 Cats are much loved and valued pets for many people.
 It has been estimated however that cats kill more than 75 million native animals a year.
 They can also spread diseases to livestock, humans and wildlife.

 As we live in an area abundant in native wildlife, some of which are threatened, and where agriculture is an important industry, we encourage all cat owners to be responsible cat owners.
+Animal welfare must be the first consideration for cat control.

 The TassieCat website is a great source of information for cat owners and others on keeping our cats, communities and wildlife safe.
 The TassieCat facebook page is worth a look too.